polishExperiment/ruby_playground/README.md

 # Ruby playground

-Not entirely.
-Apparently there is a place for bash script here as well...
+This is my repository for testing and learning purposes.

 ---